SurveyCompo/surveycompo-doc/docs/publish.md

 !!! note "Note"

     Publishing a survey is not mandatory if you decide to host and collect survey data yourself and do not wish to remove the SurveyCompo branding.
 You can host and serve the JSON file from your own server.
 In this case, you are responsible for managing data collection and storage.
-SurveyCompo does not collect or store any survey data in this scenario.

 ## Sharing Surveys